 4. I made searches in marketplace directories.

-There are quite a few directories out there: compare and share directory, mesh directory, honeycomb 2.0 from Jeremiah Owyang and consumo colaborativo directory for Spanish and Latin American projects.
+There are quite a few directories out there.
+Some examples are the Sharemrkt directory, the honeycomb 2.0 from Jeremiah Owyang and the consumo colaborativo directory for Spanish and Latin American projects.

 Talk about your idea with everyone